yardenthales/Thales-Auth-Tree-Node/README.md

 - SafeNet eToken Fusion Series (combine FIDO with PKI)
 - SafeNet eToken FIDO series (FIDO only)

-## FIDO2 and PKI Support, All in One Device
-The **SafeNet IDPrime 3940 FIDO** Smart Card is FIDO2.0 and U2F certified.
-It is designed for PKI-based applications and comes with a SafeNet Minidriver that offers perfect integration--native support for Microsoft® environments without any additional middleware.
-This dual-interface smart card, allows communication either via a contact interface or via a contactless ISO14443 interface, and is compatible with some NFC readers.

-## USB Token with Touch Sense Options

-The **SafeNet eToken FIDO USB token** is FIDO2.0 and U2F certified.
-It is an ideal solution for enterprises looking to deploy passwordless authentication for employees.
-This authenticator is a compact, tamper-evident USB with presence detection, which creates a third factor of authentication: Something you have (physical token), something you know (PIN), something you do (touching the token).

 # Thales FIDO Authentication Tree
 The tree below shows the flow to register and authenticate Thales FIDO authenticator